 The pixels themselves need to transition more quickly than that so that they can display the next frame in time.
-But just because a monitor has a response time below 17 milliseconds, it doesn’t mean that it is just as good as anything else.
+But just because a monitor has a response time below 17ms, it doesn’t mean that it is just as good as anything else.

-This is really not a huge deal if you just use your computer for everyday browsing and social networking, but if you are a gamer or like to watch movies with fast action, then poor response times can cause really distracting visual artifacts.
+This is really not a big deal if you just use your computer for everyday browsing and social networking.
+Still, if you are a gamer or like to watch movies with fast action, the poor response times can cause really distracting visual artifacts.

 It’s mostly competitive gamers who play FPS titles that are sensitive to ghosting.

 For minimal ghosting, you should look for a gaming monitor with a 1ms GtG pixel response time speed, or lower/faster.

 Not so long ago, only TN panel monitors were able to achieve such pixel speed, but you can now find both IPS and VA displays with 1ms GtG response time.

 Another important thing to consider is the pixel response time overdrive which determines how well pixels transition at different refresh rates.